-- Writing Where I Am
+- Writing From Where I Am

-- Does Where You Live Impact Your Chances of Getting A Publishing Deal?
+- Does Where You Live Impact Your Chances of Getting a Publishing Deal?

 - If You Move…

-- Thinking About How You’ll Organize Your Library?
+- Beyond Thinking About Your Career

 - Whether You Move or Not

-Writing Where I Am
+Writing From Where I Am

-Fortunately for me, I live in New York State and travel between the main 5 boroughs daily.
+Fortunately, I live in New York State and travel between the main 5 boroughs daily.
 This means that I have access to tons of literary agents and publishers.
 Whenever I am ready to publish a book, it is a little easier for me to query beyond emails.

 But that is not the case for every writer and author.
 It can be really hard to publish a book in an area where there aren’t many publishers and agents available.
 Or in an area whose literary culture isn’t grand enough for authors to build their careers and seek opportunities for their work.